aws/amazon-ecs-cli/README.md

 OPTIONS:
    --verbose, --debug
-   --keypair value                   Specifies the name of an existing Amazon EC2 key pair to enable SSH access to the EC2 instances in your cluster.
    --capability-iam                  Acknowledges that this command may create IAM resources.
 Required if --instance-role is not specified.
+   --keypair value                   [Optional] Specifies the name of an existing Amazon EC2 key pair to enable SSH access to the EC2 instances in your cluster.
    --size value                      [Optional] Specifies the number of instances to launch and register to the cluster.
 Defaults to 1.
    --azs value                       [Optional] Specifies a comma-separated list of 2 VPC Availability Zones in which to create subnets (these zones must have the available status).
 This option is recommended if you do not specify a VPC ID with the --vpc option.
 WARNING: Leaving this option blank can result in failure to launch container instances if an unavailable zone is chosen at random.
    --security-group value            [Optional] Specifies a comma-separated list of existing security groups to associate with your container instances.
 If you do not specify a security group here, then a new one is created.